 When I meet new people and the subject of homeschooling comes up, I always wait a minute before I mention that I was homeschooled for eight years.
 I wait, because I know I’m going to get one of two reactions.
 More often than not, they will be impressed and want to know more.
 Or they will get that curious wrinkle in their brow and start backing away slowly.
 There doesn’t seem to be an in-between feeling when it comes to assumptions about homeschooling.
 But for many people, that’s all they have – assumptions.

-When my family began homeschooling, it was the 80’s and homeschool was still a bit of taboo.
-The idea of taking your kids out of school and teaching them at home was new to many, and often assumed to be a weird religious or anti-establishment decision.
+When my family began homeschooling, it was the 80s and homeschooling was still a bit of taboo.
+The idea of taking your kids out of school and teaching them at home was new to many, and often assumed to be a radical religious or anti-establishment decision.
 However, over the last three decades, homeschooling has undergone a revolution of sorts.
-These days, homeschool families are not the socially inept, misfits that they were once assumed to be.
-Rather, they are “normal,” well-adapted people who are involved in sports, extra-curricular activities, community groups and more.
+These days, homeschool families are not longer assumed to be socially inept misfits.
+Rather, they are “normal,” well-adapted people who are involved in sports, extra-curricular activities, community groups, and more.

-Of course, this was case when my family homeschooled, as well, but as homeschooling has become more widely accepted, the myths and assumptions start to fade and the reality becomes clear – homeschooling is a very viable option with many benefits.
+Of course, this was case when my family homeschooled, as well, but as homeschooling has become more widely accepted, the myths and assumptions have started to fade and the reality has becomes clear – homeschooling is a very viable option with many benefits.
 And as a result of wider legal and social acceptance, the resources available to families have also grown by leaps and bounds.